jvde-github/ais2adsb/README.md

 There are only a few options.
 The `FILE` setting will read in a file with a Python Dictionary that maps MMSI numbers to 24-bit ICAO numbers.
 The Dictionary functionality allows the user to let the program use a pre-defined mapping.
 If not provided ais2adsb will auto generate ICAO numbers of the form `FXXXXX`  based on the MMSI number or from a default dictionary embedded in the program.
 The `PRINT on` option will trigger dumping the Dictionary to stderr periodically (so it can be put back in via the FILE option if desired)

+The SAR setting (on/off, default is on) will instruct the program to also include SAR aircraft in the sendout.
+By default only SAR Aircraft broadcasting AIS message type 9 are included.
 The SHIPS setting (on/off, default is off) will instruct the program to also include vessels in the sendout.
-By default only SAR Aircraft broadcasting AIS message type 9 are included.
 A callsign based on MMSI will be included by default, unless the option `CALLSIGN off` is given.
 A full example is:
 ```
 python3 ./ais2adsb.py 192.168.1.235 4002 192.168.1.239 30003 SHIPS on FILE mapping.dict PRINT on CALLSIGN off
 ```